gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 You made it!
 I hope you can relate to my selection of the most effective engineering habits.
 It is a long list, but if you only have one take-away, the most important point is: **practice regularly**.
-Programming and, learning in general, is a marathon not a sprint.
-You will improve by continuous exercising over years.
+Programming, and learning in general, is a marathon not a sprint.
+You will merely improve by continuous exercising.

 ### References